Alex Call Player Props: Nationals vs. Reds

 Alex Call At The Plate

-- Call has driven in a run in 22 games this season (25.3%), including nine games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in one contest.
+- In 25.0% of his games this season, Call has notched at least one RBI.
+In nine of those games (10.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.